How to Save on Homeowners Insurance: 6 Tips to Consider

 Whether you’re a first-time homebuyer or a homeowner, it’s important to understand the potential climate risks your property may face, so you can be prepared to deal with any related costs down the road.

 When buying a home, your real estate agency may include information about potential climate risks in their listings.
-You could also talk to your agent to go over your concerns.
+But it’s also a good idea to do some additional research on the property area.

-But it’s a smart idea to do some additional research for your property.
 The federal government suggests the following online tools for prospective and current homeowners:

 2. Take a closer look at your homeowners insurance policy